CrowdStrike/terraform-provider-crowdstrike/docs/resources/ml_file_path_exclusion.md

 ---
-page_title: "crowdstrike_ml_exclusion Resource - crowdstrike"
+page_title: "crowdstrike_ml_file_path_exclusion Resource - crowdstrike"
-subcategory: "Machine Learning Exclusion"
+subcategory: "Endpoint Security"
 description: |-
   Manages machine learning exclusions for trusted file paths in the CrowdStrike Falcon Platform.
 At least one exclusion mode must be enabled via exclude_detections and/or exclude_uploads.
-Changes to host_groups require replacement.
   API Scopes
   The following API scopes are required:
   Machine Learning Exclusions | Read & Write
 ---

-# crowdstrike_ml_exclusion (Resource)
+# crowdstrike_ml_file_path_exclusion (Resource)

 Manages machine learning exclusions for trusted file paths in the CrowdStrike Falcon Platform.
 At least one exclusion mode must be enabled via `exclude_detections` and/or `exclude_uploads`.
-Changes to `host_groups` require replacement.

 ## API Scopes